 In March 2019, the Group has entered into a land use rights grant contract in respect of the grant of a piece of land with site area of 333,360 square metres located in Yibin City, Sichuan Province.
 The land is planned to be used for the construction of the Nanxi New Campus, including an educational hotel.

 In May 2019, the Group entered into a construction contract for the construction works of phase one of the Nanxi New Campus (the "Construction Project").
-The Construction Project mainly encompasses the construction of educational hotels, classroom buildings, a canteen, dormitories and other facilities.
-As at 31 December 2021, most parts of the Construction Project were completed and put into services, including an educational hotel, a classroom building, a canteen, four dormitories, a basketball court and a badminton court.
+The Construction Project mainly encompasses the construction of educational hotels, classroom buildings, a canteen, dormitories and other facilities, and has been structured in three phases.
+As at 31 December 2022, phase 1 construction of the new campus was completed and became in use.